ayrt-n/python-sudoku-solver/README.md

 # Python Sudoku Solver

 Sudoku puzzle solver implemented in Python.
-Uses computer vision to read in images of sudoku boards and then solve!
+Able to read values from and convert images of sudoku boards into array representation...
+And then solve it!

 ## Background